rajvikram/iothub/README.md

-### This code is for a smart hub with thermocouple.
+### This repo implements a smart hub on a Raspberry Pi Zero with a thermocouple sensor on a ESP8266 board.

 [1] To compile and run the iothub server, download the code to a raspberry pi